A Modern Guide to Thinking, Fast and Slow

 Overview

-Though the previous chapter what showed that formulas often beat clinical judgment, this chapter demonstrates that expert intuition can be worth trusting when the world offers stable, learnable patterns, especially when feedback is fast and clear.
+Though the previous chapter showed that formulas often beat clinical judgment, this chapter demonstrates that expert intuition can be worth trusting when the world offers stable, learnable patterns, especially when feedback is fast and clear.

 Replications & Reliability

-The only source cited here is "Conditions for Intuitive Expertise: A Failure to Disagree" by Kahneman & Klein.
+The major source cited in this chapter is "Conditions for Intuitive Expertise: A Failure to Disagree" (Kahneman & Klein, 2009).
 It is not an experiment but an adversarial synthesis that reconciles two research traditions and proposes when expert intuition is likely to be reliable.
 Because it reports no new data or effect sizes, there is nothing to replicate in the usual sense; the claim should be judged by whether it predicts real-world performance across tasks.
+Forecasting tournaments, which identify "superforecasters" provide nuance: While geopolitics is a low-regularity domain where unaided expert intuition typically performs poorly, structure, frequent scoring, and training can still improve accuracy.
+That supports the framework’s emphasis on learning and feedback.
+In low-regularity settings, meta-analyses continue to find that mechanical combination outperforms expert intuitive judgment (see previous section).

 Recommendation

 This chapter adds important balance to the previous one.
-The point that intuition is worth heeding when cues are stable and feedback is fast and clear and helps prevent readers from overgeneralizing to "intuition is always bad."
+The point that intuition is worth heeding when cues are stable and feedback is fast and clear helps prevent readers from overgeneralizing to "intuition is always bad."

 Chapter 23: The Outside View